ArnoCan/epyunit/docsrc/software_design.rst

                                                |             |
                                                V             |
                                        +---------------+     V
-    IDE                                | Eclipse+PyDev |                      provides the framework for GUI
+    IDE                                | Eclipse+PyDev |                      provides the framework for the GUI +---------------+
-                                       +---------------+